LibFewShot: A Comprehensive Library for Few-shot Learning: Architecture

-LibFewShot provides a special dataloader, which can fulfil the requirements in few-shot learning.
+LibFewShot provides a special dataloader, which can fulfill the requirements in few-shot learning.
 Specifically, LibFewShot assumes that all datasets have a similar file structure.
-It means that each dataset should has an image folder containing all the images and three csv files (train, validation and test) to indicate the image path and its corresponding class label.
-Moreover, LibFewShot will provides the processed datasets or the corresponding conversion program, depending on the open source protocol of these datasets.
+It means that each dataset should have an image folder containing all the images and three csv files (train, validation and test) to indicate the image path and its corresponding class label.
+Moreover, LibFewShot will provide the processed datasets or the corresponding conversion program, depending on the open source protocol of these datasets.

 In FSL, the input data structure is generally different from that of the generic computer vision tasks.
-To be specific, the smallest unit is not an image but a task, which contains $5\times(5+15)=100$ images in a $5$-way $5$-shot setting as well as $15$ query images per class.
+In another word, in FSL, the smallest data unit is not an image but a task, which contains $5\times(5+15)=100$ images in a $5$-way $5$-shot setting when there are $15$ query images per class.
 For this reason, many open source codes for FSL only sample a whole task per thread, which severely limits the efficiency of data loading.
 Differently, LibFewShot deigns a \textit{CategoriesSampler} to sample a task by sampling one image per thread.
 In this way, data loading will not be a bottleneck anymore, even though under the condition of a large number of batch (task) size, \textit{i.e.,} multi-task episodic training.

-Data augmentation is a nontrivial technique to boost the classification performance in FSL.
-Most of the existing FSL methods adopt the same data augmentation for both support set and query set in the training stage, but do not apply data augmentation in the test stage.
+\textbf{Data augmentation} is a nontrivial technique to boost the classification performance in FSL.
+Most of the existing FSL methods adopt the same data augmentation for both support set and query set at the training stage, but do not apply data augmentation at the test stage.
 However, recently, some works~\cite{TianWKTI20_RFS,rajasegaran2020self_SKD} have introduced data augmentation into the test stage for the support set, which shows the effectiveness of such an operation.
 Therefore, both kinds of data augmentation strategies are supported in LibFewShot (\textit{i.e.,} \textit{collate function}).